Can Telix Pharmaceuticals rise to become the next CSL by 2025?

 Telix Pharmaceuticals gaining from Illuccix (and hope of more to come)

 Investors also expect the company can commercialise more products in the future and Illuccix in other jurisdictions.
-It is pursuing marketing authorisation applications for TLX591-CDx (Illuccix) in 17 countries as well as seeking further FDA approval to expand its indication for patient selection for radioligand therapy.
+It is pursuing marketing authorisation applications for TLX591-CDx (Illuccix) in over a dozen countries as well as seeking further FDA approval to expand its indication for patient selection for radioligand therapy.

-What are the Best ASX Stocks to invest in Pharmaceuticals Sector?
+What are the Best ASX Stocks to invest in?

-Telix Pharmaceuticals shareholders are clearly excited, but we think they should keep three things in mind:
+Telix Pharmaceuticals shareholders are clearly excited, but we think they should keep two things in mind:

 We think it may be a step too far to say Telix Pharmaceuticals will become “the next CSL”.